c2d-usp/pici/README.md

 ## Theory behind

-If you want to understand what is the theory of our approach, you can read the paper [Arroyo et al., 2025](https://openreview.net/forum?id=aUPT1kEiwP).
+If you want to understand the theory behind our approach, you can read the paper [Arroyo et al., 2025](https://openreview.net/forum?id=aUPT1kEiwP).

 ## Developer tools